EducationNetworkGroup/si-docs/docs/04-project-management/01-coding-conventions/04-pull-requests.md

 7. **Merge:** Once approved, you (or a teamate) can merge the PR into `main`.
 Delete the feature branch after a successful merge (unless you intend to continue working on it).

 ## Pull Request Requirements
-All pull request ithin the project mush adhere to the following requirements:
+All pull request ithin the project must adhere to the following requirements:

 - At least one team member should review submitted code.
 - If applicable, a different team member should witness the code working live.